 If your company does not offer matching, you might want to skip this step and revisit it in step 3.

-As of 2013 the maximum for a Traditional IRA is $5,500 per year ($6,500 if over 50).
+For 2014, the maximum contributions for a Traditional IRA remains the same at $5,500 per year ($6,500 if over 50).
 Invest the maximum amount.
 Open up an account with a firm that offers low transaction fees like TradeKing.

 Traditional IRAs are just like 401(k)/403(b) because they are tax deferred.
 The greatest benefit is much more freedom in investment choices.
 Unlike your employer’s plan, you are only limited in the firm investment options you open an IRA account with.
-You can buy physical gold, to real estate (not REITs!), to alternative investments like Lending Club, and, of course, more traditional investments.
+With IRAs it’s possible to buy physical gold, to real estate (not REITs!), to alternative investments like Lending Club, and, of course, more traditional investments.

 The only catch is if you make too much income and your company offers a retirement plan, you might be disqualified from making contributions.